 Whale sharks are the largest fish in the world.
 Although the name suggests, they are not whales; they are sharks.
 Confusing?
 A little… But don’t worry, that’s why we have put together all these shark facts to help you to understand these gentle giants and learn more about them.

-Facts about Whale Sharks
+50 Fun And Interesting Facts About Whale Sharks

-5. Whale sharks can grow up to 40 feet (12 meters) long, but on average they grow to 18 to 32.8 feet.
+5. They can grow up to 40 feet (12 meters) long, but on average they grow to 18 to 32.8 feet.

 6. This species of shark weighs around 20.6 tons.
 That’s about the size of a school bus!

 7. Although the name suggests it, they are in no way related to whales.